 - You and your client agree on "weekly minimum earnings" of 30 hours per week.

 This means you commit in your contract with your client to work for at least 30 hours each week.
 In return, your client commits to paying for at least 30 hours a week.
 Like a retainer, the weekly minimum earnings secure their time and yours.
 This beta is for clients and freelancers serious about working together on a dedicated engagement.
 Therefore, each week, the client will automatically be billed a minimum of 30 hours at the agreed-upon hourly rate.
 If they receive more than 30 hours of work, they will be billed for the actual hours.

 As always, you and your client can agree to pause or cancel your contract at any time.
-The weekly minimum earnings start the first full week of the contract (i.e., the next Monday after the contract start date), for every week when billing on the contract isn't paused for any period of time.
+The weekly minimum earnings start the second full week of the contract (i.e., the second Monday after the contract start date), for every week when billing on the contract isn't paused for any period of time.